tonypilz/singleton/README.md

 The library set out to adress the following minor and major drawbacks of the classical singleton:
  - testability
- - sometimes requires two-phase initialization
+ - requiring a two-phase initialization
- - missing control over construction sequence of instances
+ - lack of control over the construction sequence of instances
- - missing control over destruction sequence of instances
+ - lack of control over the destruction sequence of instances
- - destruction during static deinitialization
+ - mandatory destruction during static deinitialization
- - no arguments to the constructor of instances
+ - no arguments can be passed to the constructor of instances

 So the main difference to the classical singleton lies in the improvement of these drawbacks.